 To prevent unauthorized access to the 360factors Microsoft Azure production network, the encrypted Microsoft Azure VPN connection is used for remote access to the 360factors’s systems.

-A Godaddy WAF IPS and IDS is implemented in Production network to prevent and detect network intrusions on 360factors Predict360 app.
-The Godaddy Web Application Firewall iSensor IPS monitors the network at the data center, which forwards logs and notifies IT personnel of blocked or attempted intrusions attempts.
+A Cloudflare WAF IPS and IDS is implemented in Production network to prevent and detect network intrusions on 360factors Predict360 app.
+The Cloudflare Web Application Firewall iSensor IPS monitors the network at the data center, which forwards logs and notifies IT personnel of blocked or attempted intrusions attempts.

 360factors has implemented a TimeTrax key code access system to restrict physical access to the facility.
 Access to certain doors and areas within the facility is provisioned based on job responsibilities and access reviews are conducted semi-annually.
 A third-party alarm company monitors the facility 24 hours a day and notifies Management and the proper authorities if an incident is detected.